Quantum non-Gaussianity of multi-phonon states of a single atom: Force estimation capability

 \section{Force estimation capability}

-A mechanical oscillator prepared in a state approaching a Fock state can be directly used for a phase-insensitive sensing of a mean phonon number of weak force causing tiny displacement $\alpha$ of the mechanical oscillator~\cite{wolf2019motional} with applications in precise measurements of a small radio-frequency noise or quantum logic spectroscopy~\cite{wan2014precision}.
-Let the mechanical oscillator be prepared in an initial state $\rho$ and let $D(\alpha)$ denote the displacement operator characterizing evolution that the force induces.
+A mechanical oscillator in a state approaching Fock state can be directly used for a phase-insensitive sensing of a weak force causing a tiny displacement $\alpha$~\cite{wolf2019motional}.
+Let the oscillator be prepared in an initial state $\rho$ and let $D(\alpha)$ denote the displacement operator characterizing the evolution that the force induces.
 The Fisher information for the estimation of the parameter $\vert \alpha \vert^2$ reads